energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

       ":math:`sm_{max}`", "4 [6c]_ ", ":math:`[-]`"

    ..
 [6a]
       Computed based on the open-source database from :cite:`dupont_2020`, available at https://github.com/EliseDup/WorldEROI.
+All the area with high irradiation is located in the department of La Guajira.

    ..
 [6b]
       Data from :cite:`dupont_2020` (mono-silicon PV).